 - IBERS has an internationally renowned reputation for teaching and research in equine science

-- Opportunity to attend conferences with lectures from international equine science experts
+- You will have the opportunity to attend conferences with lectures from international equine science experts

-- Undertake a challenging course taught by enthusiastic, helpful and research-active staff, and further enhanced by contributions from expert equine experts and academics, many of whom are of international renown
+- You will undertake a challenging course taught by enthusiastic, helpful and research-active staff, and further enhanced by contributions from expert equine experts and academics, many of whom are of international renown

-- Our joint submission with Bangor University to the most recent Research Excellence Framework (REF) displayed that 78% of our research is world-leading or internationally excellent, and 97% of our research is internationally recognised
+- Our joint submission with Bangor University to the most recent Research Excellence Framework (REF 2014) displayed that 78% of our research is world-leading or internationally excellent, and 97% of our research is internationally recognised

 - 76% of our joint submission to the most recent Research Excellence Framework was judged as world-leading in terms of research impact